nik/seer/README.md

 running through all of them, I can ask seer -- "what is the onboarding process" which will return a bunch of relevant screenshots using a combination of GPT and OCR.
 The great part is that accuracy is guaranteed here since there is live processing happening based on the ultimate source of truth -- the codebase.
 Things like documentation in Notion, or Figma screenshots get outdated almost instantly.

+The code isn't the prettiest as the goal of this was a private side project rather than OSS.